miadugas/Gremlin-Tracker/README.md

 ## Description

-React/Electron app that uses a MongoDB Atlas database to keep track of system gremlins & bugs for remote teams.
+ReactJS/ElectronJS client app that uses a MongoDB Atlas database to keep track of system gremlins & bugs for remote teams.

 ## Usage
-Saves logs to MongoDB with priority
+Saves logs to MongoDB with priority by using external access to MongoDB Atlas.